nandtailor/Physics_Problems/docs/en/Your_solutions/05_Electromagnetism_2_solution/solution_04.md

 ### **Step 2: Finding the Correct Angle ($\theta$)**

-This is the most critical step to explain to your professor:
 The problem states that the magnetic field is **parallel to the plane** of the loop.
 However, in the torque formula, the angle $\theta$ is measured between the magnetic field and the **Area Vector** (a line pointing completely perpendicular, or exactly 90 degrees, away from the surface of the loop).

 Because the magnetic field runs parallel to the surface, it forms a perfect 90-degree angle with the perpendicular Area Vector.